madhura-kulkarni-mh/Conflict_Demo1/Introduction to Markdown.md

 # Markdown

-markdown is a lightweight markup language for creating formatted text using a plain-text editor.
+Markdown is a lightweight markup language for creating formatted text using a plain-text editor.
 It was created by John Gruber and Aaron Swartz in 2004.

 ## What are the Advantages of Markdown??